Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Eliminates the year-round, Low-Income Special Election Period (SEP) enrollment opportunity for people with incomes up to 150% of the federal poverty level, effective 60 days after enacting the rule.

-• HHS also clarifies that a change in income is not an Exceptional Circumstance within the meaning of 45 CFR 155.420(d)(9), so marketplaces may not offer income-based SEPs under this authority.
+• HHS also clarifies that a change in income is not an Exceptional Circumstance under 45 CFR 155.420(d)(9), so marketplaces may not offer income-based SEPs under this authority.

 • This provision only applies to the year 2026.